-My intention is twofold; to challenge the thinking of existing therapists from traditional modalities, and secondly, invite a conversation about what it means to become a Nietzschean Psychotherapist.
+My intention with this blog is threefold; to challenge the thinking of existing therapists from traditional modalities; to let those who, like me, want something else from therapy – something more Nietzschean, and lastly to invite a conversation about what it means to become a Nietzschean Psychotherapist.

 You have your way.
 I have my way.
 As for the right way, the correct way, and the only way, it does not exist.